May 06

 •

-Coaching and mentorship is a hot space; many people seek it, and many people are happy to mentor and coach young talent.
+Coaching and mentorship is a very ineffective market.
+Many people seek it, and many people are happy to mentor and coach young talent.
 But relative to its potential impact on individuals and productivity, it seems much less efficient and effective than it could be.
-Since its very nature is 1:1 or 1:few, and it depends on many intangible aspects for a great coach/coachee match, is this a problem that tech/software can solve?
+Since its very nature is 1:1 or 1:few, and depends on many intangible aspects for a great coach/coachee match, is this a problem that tech/software can solve?
 Is there a marketplace or platform solution?

 •

-Talent signaling is very expensive.
-Whether it’s a $200k degree, or working at FAANG for a couple years (in terms of opportunity cost), or spending time building an extensive network, we often spend more time/resources trying be attractive to recruiters or employers rather than becoming more talented.
-Does web3 or other credentialing systems offer cheaper, higher-signal ways of indicating talent across many, diverse parameters?
+Traditional talent signaling is very expensive and outdated.
+Whether it’s a $200k degree, or working at FAANG for a couple years (in terms of opportunity cost), or a Thiel Fellowship, we’re incentivized to pursue legibility instead of actually developing talent, and we’re also reliant on these recognizable signals to evaluate talent.
+Are there other credentialing or evaluation systems that offer cheaper, higher-signal ways of indicating talent across many, diverse parameters?

 •